Averaging Income

 Child, Medical, and Spousal Support

 FAA budgets the support received in the last 30 calendar days as ongoing when it is expected to continue.
-When the support fluctuates from month to month, FAA averages the last three to six months to identify a true reflection of support income normally received on a monthly basis.
+When the support fluctuates from month to month, FAA averages the last 3 to 12 months to identify a true reflection of support income normally received on a monthly basis.
+When the support income fluctuates, there still may be unusually high or unusually low payments that can be dropped.
+For more information see Budgeting Support Income Example 1 and Example 2 .

 Educational Income